 Three lecture hours a week for one semester.
+Curriculum and Instruction 339D and Curriculum and Instruction 324 may not both be counted.
 Prerequisite: Admission to the professional development sequence of courses.

 EDC 339E.
 Secondary School Literacy across the Disciplines.

 Designed for students in a University secondary teacher preparation program.
 Three lecture hours a week for one semester.